-BAX 46x courses are a series of seminars that use discussion-based active learning.
-While short lectures do take place, learning largely occurs through discussion and information exchange.
-Pre-class readings (typically recent relevant articles from research journals or the popular press)

-will be assigned via Canvas at least one week before class.
+BAX 46x is a series of seminars that use discussion-based active learning.
+While short lectures do occur, discussion and activities are the foundation of learning.
+Pre-class readings (typically recent relevant articles from research journals or the popular press) are assigned via Canvas, before class.
 Students should expect to be assessed on pre-class reading through discussion, in-class exercises and quizzes.